gmetais/travis-yellowlabtools/README.md

 ## How to

 1. Log into GitHub and click the **Fork** button.
+2. Sign in to [Travis-CI](https://travis-ci.org/) with your GitHub login
+3. Click the "+" button to a new repository, then find and activate "travis-yellowlabtools".
-2. Edit `Gruntfile.js` according to [this documentation](https://github.com/gmetais/grunt-yellowlabtools#usage-examples).
+4. Edit `Gruntfile.js` according to [this documentation](https://github.com/gmetais/grunt-yellowlabtools#usage-examples).
 You should be able to edit directly on GitHub's web interface.
-3. Commit changes directly to master (the first of the two commit message fields is required, write anything)
+5. Commit changes directly to master (the text fields are optional)
-4. Sign in to [Travis-CI](https://travis-ci.org/) with your GitHub login
+6. Go back to Travis' home page and the commit should have triggered the first test.
+Wait a few seconds and you'll see it appear.
-5. Add a new repository and choose "travis-yellowlabtools".
-This will launch the first test.
-Adapt if needed, each commit will automatically trigger a new test.
+7. One the test is complete, you will receive an email from Travis.
+Adapt the test if needed, each commit will automatically trigger a new test.
-6. Use [nightli.es](https://nightli.es/) to automatically trigger a GitHub commit once a day.
+8. Use [nightli.es](https://nightli.es/) to automatically trigger a GitHub commit once a day.

 ## Result